vmware/photon/docs/photon_installation/Upgrading_to_photon_os_3.0.md

 # Upgrading to Photon OS 3.0

 You can upgrade your existing Photon OS 2.0 VMs to take advantage of the functionality enhancements in Photon OS 3.0.
-For details, see What is New in Photon OS 3.0.
+For details, see [What's New in Photon OS 3.0](What-is-New-in-Photon-OS-3.0.md).

 Photon OS 3.0 provides a seamless upgrade for Photon OS 2.0 implementations.
 You simply download an upgrade package, run a script, and reboot the VM.
 The upgrade script will update your packages and retain your 2.0 customizations in your new OS 3.0 VM.